hmcts/goldenpath-platops/README.md

 📣 Keep a note of the public IP address

-At this point you should be abble to access your apache server from your browser using the default DNS record created which is associated with the Azure Firewall.
+At this point you should be able to access your apache server from your browser by using the default DNS record created, which is associated with the Azure Firewall.
 The DNS record should be similar to `http://firewall-sbox-int-palo-labsgoldenpathfelix.uksouth.cloudapp.azure.com/` depending on your lab name.

 ### Step 8
-Create a Public DNS record.
+Create a Public DNS record

 Checkout the [azure-public-dns](https://github.com/hmcts/azure-public-dns)